 Welcome to Northland.
 Helena Bay Lodge is situated on the north-east coast of New Zealand’s North Island.
 Lying in a secluded bay we are ideally situated to provide easy access to the Bay of Islands and Poor Knights Islands.

-In 2010, a panel of global experts appointed by the respected National Geographic Traveler magazine ranked this location second-equal on a list featuring 99 of the World’s Top Rated Islands, Coastlines and Beaches.
+In 2010, a panel of global experts appointed by the respected National Geographic Traveler magazine ranked the coastline on which Helena Bay Lodge sits second-equal on a list featuring 99 of the World’s Top Rated Islands, Coastlines and Beaches.

-New Zealand’s temperate climate has four seasons, and in the Far North there is a distinctly subtropical flavour.
+New Zealand’s temperate climate has four seasons, and in Northland there is a distinctly subtropical flavour.
 Northland’s summers average 22°-26°C (71°-80°F) with winter only going so low as a mild 14°-17°C (58°-62°) earning the region the title of ‘The Winterless North’.

 Helena Bay Lodge is 41km North of Whangarei and easily accessed by road.
 Alternatively we are only a 40 minute helicopter flight from Auckland International Airport.